websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/understanding-bundler-loaders.md

   While webpack creates a single JS bundle file, liferay-npm-bundler targets an AMD loader, so webpack and liferay-npm-bundler loaders are not compatible.
 ```

-Loaders are npm packages that export a function in their main module that receives source files and returns modified files, and optionally new files, based on the loader's configuration.
+Loaders are npm packages that in their main module export a function that receives source files and returns new or modified files, based on the loader's configuration.
 For example, the [babel-loader](https://github.com/liferay/liferay-js-toolkit/tree/master/packages/liferay-npm-bundler-loader-babel-loader) receives ES6+ JavaScript files, runs Babel on them, and returns transpiled ES5 files along with a generated source map.
 You can use this pattern to [create custom loaders](../developer/creating-custom-loaders-for-the-bundler.md).
-A few example loader functions are shown below:
+Here are some example loader functions:

 * Pass JavaScript files through Babel or TSC
 * Convert CSS files into JS modules that dynamically inject the CSS into the HTML page